Welcome to Singing Sense!

 I noticed a real need for coaching that goes beyond “singing the right notes” in my clients and have been expanding on this aspect of my work for the past 5 years.
 Apart from a degree in Music & Theatre and a diploma in Education, I also hold additional qualifications in Psychology and Coaching & Mentoring.

-The upcoming courses are the result of over two decades of experience as a performer, vocal coach/singing teacher and life coach.
+My work is the result of over two decades of experience as a performer, vocal coach/singing teacher and life coach.
 So if you would like to work with me, you have come to the right place...